There is a sphere and you have to make numerous different three-dimensional forms with these rules:

 Dodecahedron – Aether

 The dodecahedron is the most mysterious of the solids.
-It’s by far the most difficult to construct; accurate drawing of the regular pentagon requiring a rather elaborate application of Pythagoras’ great theorem, with its 12 pentagonal sides, which leads Plato to conclude that the Dodecahedron is what “the Deity employed in tracing the plan of the Universe.”
-The Demiurge used this for arranging the constellations of the heavens.
+It’s by far the most difficult to construct; accurate drawing of the regular pentagon requiring a rather elaborate application of Pythagoras’ great theorem, with its 12 pentagonal sides, which leads Plato to conclude that the Dodecahedron is what “the Deity employed in tracing the plan of the Universe,” meaning the Demiurge used this element for arranging the heavens.

 “Numbers are the Highest Degree of knowledge.
 They are knowledge themselves”